-self.
-"You are not going off so.
-Who are | lines of whose form de Montigny could just distinguish against the light plush lining of the carriage.
-"You shall see for yourself when we arrive at your chateau."
-"By the rood, but I know that voice," uttered the nobleman.
+'Never mind,' returned the stranger, the outlines of whose form De Montigny could just distinguish against the light plush lining of the carriage.
+'You shall see for yourself when we arrive at your chateau.'
+By the rood, but I know that voice, uttered the nobleman.